 The goal of all course policies is to help create a successful course experience for you as the student.
 This includes your ability to learn course material and to do so in an effective classroom environment.
 As such, use of technology is limited to devices that aid in student learning.
-As a general rule in normal circumstances, students are also not allowed to record the instructor or other students without their permission.
+As a rule, students are also not allowed to record the instructor or other students without their expressed (not just implied) permission.
 Also, please adhere to the following directives: